changesets/changesets/.changeset/heavy-bananas-jog.md

 "@changesets/config": minor
 ---

-Add new interLinkAutoBump config option to disable auto bumping of 'inter-linked' dependencies in the same release if the dependency was only patch bumped
+Add new updateInternalDependencies config option to disable auto bumping of 'inter-linked' dependencies in the same release if the dependency was only patch bumped